 Montessori Programs: MPS offers free kindergarten through sixth-grade Montessori programs at three convenient locations.

-Movie Ticket Discounts: MPS employees can buy discount tickets for Harkins and AMC in the lobby of the Student Services Center.
+Movie Ticket Discounts: MPS employees can buy discount tickets for Harkins and AMC in the lobby of the Administrative Services Center.

 Music Program: Instrumental and vocal programs of the Creative and Performing Arts Department are designed to develop comprehensive musicianship.

 MySchoolBucks.com: Parents may use the Internet to deposit money into their child's account for breakfast and lunch.
 Parents may monitor the student's usage, set spending limits and receive e-mail notifications when the balance is low.

 National Academic League: NAL combines aspects of team sports (competitiveness, strategy and cooperation) with learning (problem solving, critical thinking and scholarship) at the junior high school level.

 National Merit Scholarships: See PSAT/NMSQT.

 Native American Education Program: NAEP supplements district programs and services to meet academic and cultural needs.

 News Releases: The communications & marketing department shares district news with media and the community.
 Parents and the public are invited to subscribe.